TritonDataCenter/sdc-cloudapi/docs/index.md

 owner_uuid | String   | The UUID of the volume's owner.
 In the example of a NFS shared volume, the owner is the user who created the volume name       | String   | The volume's name.
 It must be unique for a given user.
 It must match the regular expression `/^[a-zA-Z0-9][a-zA-Z0-9_\.\-]+$/`.
 The maximum length for a volume's name is 256 characters.
 Trying to create or update a volume with a name longer than 256 characters will result in an error type       | String   | Identifies the volume's type.
 There is currently one possible value for this property: `tritonnfs`.
-Additional types may be added in the future, and they can all have different sets of [type specific properties](#type-specific-properties) create_timestamp | String | A timestamp that indicates the time at which the volume was created state      | String   | `creating`, `ready`, `deleting`, `deleted` or `failed`.
+Additional types may be added in the future, and they can all have different sets of [type specific properties](#type-specific-properties) created    | String | A timestamp that indicates the time at which the volume was created state      | String   | `creating`, `ready`, `deleting`, `deleted` or `failed`.
 Indicates in which state the volume currently is. `failed` volumes are still persisted to Moray for troubleshooting/debugging purposes.
 See the section [Volumes state machine](#volumes-state-machine) for a diagram and further details about the volumes' state machine networks   | Array of string | A list of network UUIDs that represents the networks on which this volume can be reached refs       | Array of string | A list of VM UUIDs that reference this volume